 In a new work environment, what was once familiar can seem unfamiliar.
 With the quick move to remote work, individual users are more likely to fall for social engineering attacks while navigating a new environment and establishing new norms.
-Additionally, home networks often lack the security layers of business networks.
+Additionally, home networks often lack the cybersecurity layers of business networks.
 These weaknesses are exploited by hackers who capitalize on the opportunity to leverage those threats as often as they can.

 1. Implement Multi-Factor Authentication (MFA)